 The lumber and building material industry relies on the ability to receive inventory in a timely manner and to make on-time deliveries to our customers.
-The deteriorating infrastructure and heavy congestion on our nation's roads and rails is a growing threat to the industry.
+The deteriorating infrastructure and heavy congestion on our nation's roads and rail network is a growing threat to the industry.
 In many small towns and regions of the country, rail service is not an option, which forces more building material freight onto federal highways and local roads.
 Nearly 90 percent of NLBMDA members report that congestion is a significant burden to their operations.
 The current size and weight restrictions for commercial trucks often results in partially filled vehicles on the road, costing time and money, and increasing the amount of pollution per vehicle miles traveled.
 NLBMDA believes that the federal maximum weight limit for tractor trailers should be increased, coupled with an additional axle to improve safety, in order to more efficiently move freight on our roads.
 Currently, the patchwork of various state weight limits, and higher limits for trucks in Canada and Mexico, makes shipping logistics unnecessarily complex.

-- NLBMDA supports increased infrastructure funding to reduce congestion on our roads. - NLBMDA supports increasing the gross vehicle weight to 91,000 pounds on federal interstate highways for vehicles equipped with an additional axle as a way to address the environmental, economic, and safety challenges facing our nation's freight transportation network. - NLBMDA supports efforts to improve rail competitiveness for the timely and cost-effective receipt of goods by rail. - NLBMDA is concerned about costly delays and increased fees in obtaining imported products due to increased inspection activity at US ports and borders and will support efforts that streamline reporting requirements to ensure timely flow of goods across the border. - NLBMDA supports workforce development initiatives to address the availability of labor in the transportation sector.
+- NLBMDA supports increased infrastructure funding to reduce congestion on our roads. - NLBMDA supports increasing the gross vehicle weight to 91,000 pounds on federal interstate highways for vehicles equipped with an additional axle to address the environmental, economic, and safety challenges facing our nation's freight transportation network. - NLBMDA supports efforts to improve rail competitiveness for the timely and cost-effective receipt of goods by rail. - NLBMDA is concerned about costly delays and increased fees in obtaining imported products due to increased inspection activity at U.S. ports

+- and borders and supports efforts that streamline reporting requirements to ensure the timely flow of goods across the border. - NLBMDA supports workforce development initiatives to address the availability of labor in the transportation sector. - NLBMDA opposes regulations for emission standards that mandates LBM dealers to electrify their commercial trucking fleets and forces small businesses to invest costly resources into electric trucks that lack access to a reliable national charging infrastructure.